lagzles/mcp-testing/README.md

 - Easily configurable via environment variables in the `.env` file.
 - Integrates with external APIs (e.g., OpenAI, Anthropic, NWS).

+### Other features
+- index-weather: Claude tool that add's a weather request on the Claude chat
+- index-analyse-csv: script that analyses the csv and gives the user a report about them

 ## Getting Started

 ### Prerequisites